About

 • PhD Complexity Sciences, Imperial College London

-• MSc Ecology, Umea University & UC Berkeley
+• MSc Ecology, Umea Universität & UC Berkeley

 • BSc Mathematics & BSc Geography, LMU & TU Munich

-• Research visits and positions at UFZ Helmholtz Center for Environmental Research, UC Berkeley, MIT, Umea University, LMU Munich
+• Research Visits: UFZ Helmholtz-Center for Environmental Research, UC Berkeley, MIT, Umea University, LMU Munich

-• Teaching and tutoring at Imperial College London (BSc Physics & MSc Ecology), LMU Munich (BSc Geography), Hochschule Fresenius (MSc Sustainability Management & Leadership)
+• Teaching: Imperial College London (BSc Physics & MSc Ecology), LMU Munich (BSc Geography), Hochschule Fresenius (MSc Sustainability Management & Leadership)